stephanendri/stephanendri.github.io/_research/Nonlinear.md

 * Let $\Sigma=Cov(F)$ be a k-by-k variance-covariance matrix of the factors;
 * Let $\mu=\mathbb{E}(F)$ be a k-by-1 vector of expected factor returns;
 * $SDF_t=1-\lambda'(F_t-\mathbb{E}F_t)$
-* I estimate two models : a purely linear model and an hybrid model;
+* We estimate two models : a purely linear model and an hybrid model;
 * For each model :
-* I impose two kind of penalties to estimate the SDF coefficients :
+* We impose two kind of penalties to estimate the SDF coefficients :
   * L2 pen :
 $\hat \lambda=arg \min_{\lambda}( \mu -\Sigma \lambda)'\Sigma^{-1}( \mu -\Sigma \lambda)+\gamma \lambda'\lambda$
   * L1L2pen :